A Guide to U-M Technology Resources & Services

 Create groups in the MCommunity Directory to send email and share resources.
-These groups are synchronized to Google Apps for Education.
+These groups are synchronized to G Suite.
 Faculty on the Ann Arbor campus can create course groups for classes based on data in Wolverine Access.

 Stay Informed Through the Michigan App

 Get latest U-M news and events, University Unions menus, the Magic Bus schedule, access Canvas and MLibrary mobile sites, and more on the Michigan App.
 Available in the Apple App Store and Google Play.